4d/docs/versioned_docs/version-18/FormObjects/properties_Display.md

 #### Automatic visibility in list forms

-In the context of ["list" forms](FormEditor/properties_FormProperties.md#form-type), the Visibility property supports two specific values:
+In the context of list forms, the Visibility property supports two specific values:

 * **If record selected** (JSON name: "selectedRows")
 * **If record not selected** (JSON name: "unselectedRows")